marcello505/publicnotes/AESTHETIC.md

 **Magi Drives** - Change the names of your drives to that of the Magi supercomputer from Neon Genesis Evangelion.
 So that would be: Casper, Balthasar and Melchior.
-Assign fitting drive letters as so (so C: for Casper and M: for Melchior).
-These names btw are based on the 3 kings that came to visit jesus when he was just born, so if you're into religious stories/history i suppose you could also use this.
+Assign fitting drive letters as well (so C: for Casper and M: for Melchior).
+These names are based on the 3 kings that came to visit jesus when he was born, so if you're into religious stories/history i suppose you could also use this.

 Linux only
 ==========

-**Animal Crossing Backgrounds** - In Animal Crossing you have a specific song that will at every hour of the day, so in total 24 songs.
+**Animal Crossing Backgrounds** - In Animal Crossing you have a specific song that will play at every hour of the day, so in total 24 songs.
 You can do the same for your desktop but with backgrounds.
 This requires a bit of work since you need to make 24 different backgrounds and you also need to **COPE** with the fact that you probably won't see some of the backgrounds planned for ludricrous times (5AM for example).
 But the devs of Animal Crossing probably thought the same when they did the same for